 Truck accidents are some of the deadliest accidents that happen on US roads and often inflict severe or even fatal injuries on the parties involved, especially occupants of passenger vehicles.
 Due to the complexity of truck accident claims and the high stakes in terms of the compensation amounts in these claims, it is important to hire an experienced truck accident attorney as early as possible.

 At Bethune Law Firm, our auto accident attorneys are ready to help with negotiations or even represent you in court if negotiations are unsuccessful.
 If you’re not sure of how to go about your truck accident claim, don’t hesitate to reach out for legal help.
-Call us today at 1-800-INJURED for a free consultation to know your legal options.
+Call us today at 4048757800 for a free consultation to know your legal options.